Independent Student Advocacy Service

 For more information about our service, get in touch with our team who will be more than happy to help you.

-Hannah is your Student Advocate at St Mary’s University, they visit on a Wednesday.
+Hannah and Noely are your Student Advocates at St Mary’s University, they visit on a Monday and a Wednesday.

-Peter and Leyla are your Student Advocates at Brunel University, they visit on a Tuesday and a Thursday.
+Devina is your Student Advocate at Brunel University, they visit on a Tuesday and a Thursday.

-My name is Leyla – I visit Brunel University on Tuesday and Thursday.
+My name is Devina – I visit Brunel University on Tuesday and Thursday.

 Subscribe to our monthly newsletter: